 - Home tests are available at a low cost at the SSU SHC Pharmacy.
 Medical visits with a Nurse Practitionr or an RN are available by appointment.
 These are best scheduled only if you are at least 5 days late with your period or have symptoms that concern you or if you have had a positive home pregnancy test.

-Prescription contraceptives are dispensed only to students who have received a medical evaluation and prescription from the SSU SHC.
+- Prescription contraceptives are dispensed only to students who have received a medical evaluation and prescription from the SSU Student Health Center.
 A brief appointment for a one-month prescription of continuing hormonal contraceptives can be arranged pending a student's full examination here.
 Condoms, foam, etc. are available at the SHC pharmacy without a prescription.
 SHC prescriptions may also be filled at off-campus pharmacies at the student's own expense.
 Condoms, foam, home pregnancy tests, etc. are available at low cost without a prescription.

 Contraceptive Options available at the SSU Student Health Center 664-2921